Last Updated on

 Developed by the British in the 1920s, the Cameron Highlands is one of Malaysia’s most extensive hill stations.
 It is not smaller than Singapur.
 It has a population of more than 34,000 people consisting of multi-ethnic groups like Malays, Chinese, Indians, and others.

 The Cameron Highlands is famous for its trails leading visitors through the forest to waterfalls and other quiet spots.
 Beside its jungle walks, the sanctuary is also known for its tea plantations.
 The visitors can book several “tea factory” tours.

 9. Georgetown Inner City

 Situated on the north-east corner of Penang Island, George Town is the capital of the state of Penang.
 The city was named after Britain’s King George III.
-It is a top tourist attraction in Malaysia.
 Most of the population is of Chinese origin.
 George Town retains many of its colonial-era shop houses to this day due to strict controls.